 To move all-in in a no-limit (or pot-limit) game.

 A hole card which does not formally change the rank of a hand is called a kicker.
 In Hold 'em, holding KT on a board of K-J-6, you are said to have a pair of kings with a 10 kicker.
-If someone else also has kings, it's the size of the kicker that decides who wins.
+If someone else also has kings, it's the rank of the kicker that decides who wins.
 "I decided to raise.
-There was a definitive chance that he was bluffing, and even if he wasn't, I still had 3 outs to pair my kicker and take down the pot."
+There was a definite chance that they were bluffing, and even if they weren't, I still had 3 outs to pair my kicker and take down the pot"

-1. A "loose aggressive" style of play in which a player plays a lot of starting hands and makes many small raises in hopes of out-playing his opponents.
+1. A "loose aggressive" style of play in which a player plays a wide range of starting hands and makes many raises in hopes of out-playing their opponents.

-A tough choice to fold a good hand if you think your opponent has you beat.
+Folding a good hand when you think your opponent has you beat.

 A systematic mistake that a poker player makes is called a leak.
-This is because the mistake is costing him (leaking) money in the long run.
-"One of my biggest leaks was to constantly be folding overcards in a big pot on the flop."
+This is because the mistake is costing them (leaking) money in the long run.
+"One of my biggest leaks was to constantly be folding overcards in a big pot on the flop"

 Acronym for Limit Hold 'em.

-A hand so strong that it's either impossible or at least wholly unlikely that it can lose no matter what comes on the coming streets.
-Having a lock on the pot means that it's time to figure out how to extract the most money out of the other players.
+A hand so strong that it's either impossible, or at least highly unlikely, that it can lose no matter what comes on the coming streets.
+Having a lock on the pot means that it's time to figure out how to extract the most money out of the other players in the hand.

-slang term for the seat before the hijack and after UTG+2
+Slang term for the seat before the hijack.

-A hand with more than high-card value, e.g. pair or up.
-Usually used as the opposite of a draw: "I checkraised the flop with my flushdraw figuring I could get my opponents to lay down if they missed, but when Johnny made it three bets to go, I was sure he had a made hand."
+A hand with more than high-card value, e.g. pair or up, which doesn't need to improve to have a good chance of winning the pot.
+Usually used as the opposite of a draw: "I check-raised the flop with my flush draw figuring I could get my opponents to lay down if they missed, but when Johnny made it three bets to go, I was sure he had a made hand"

-Popular way to describe someone who seemingly bet or raise with any hand.
-"I really wanted to isolate the maniac, but unfortunately the big blind decided to come along too.
-This was a problem for me, because he had been playing very tightly so far, and I was afraid that he had me beat."
+Popular way to describe a very loose player who will seemingly bet or raise with any hand.
+"I really wanted to isolate the maniac, but unfortunately the big blind decided to come along too"

 To go all-in.